joeldalley/Pistachio/README.md

 GitHub Pages
 ============

-This repository is a gh-pages branch of my Pistachio examples project.
+This is a gh-pages branch of my Pistachio examples project.

 https://github.com/joeldalley/pistachio